siddh34/Notes/Third Year Sem 2/AMD/Unit 4.md

 * Technical skills

     1. Technical skills are the skills that enable a DevOps engineer to design, develop, deploy, and maintain high-quality software applications.
 Technical skills include knowledge of cloud computing platforms and services, such as AWS, GCP, and Azure
+    2. Hard skills are YAML, Virtualization, Terraform, Containers, K8, Rancher, Helm & cloud

+## Tasks of Devops Engineer

+1. Be an excellent sysadmin

+2. Deploy virtualization

+3. Hands on experience in network & storage

+4. knowledge of coding

+5. Soft skills

+6. Understanding of automation skills

+7. Knowledge of Testing

+8. Security

 ## Devops issues